vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

     * Do _not_ intersperse code between functions!
 * Use Camel_Case and "_" to make function names stand out from variable names.
 * Use `function My_Func_Name {` instead of `My_Func_Name() {` because it's clearer and easier to `grep -P '^\s*function '`.
-* Each function should have comments defining what it does, inputs (including GLOBALS), and outputs
+* Each function should have comments defining what it does, inputs (including GLOBALS), and outputs.
 * When you have useful, standalone pieces of code, or any time you use the same (or substantially similar) block of code more than once, make them into functions.
 If they are very common, like logging or emailing, consider creating a "library," that is, a single common file you can source as needed.
     * Prefix "library" functions with "_", like `_Log` or some other prefix.
 * Consider using "filler" words for readability in arguments if it makes sense, then define them as `local junk1="$2" # Unused filler`, e.g.: